lifwanian/how-to-build-an-ios-messaging-app/en/install_jiver_framwork_via_cocoapods.md

 $ open <YOUR_PROJECT>.xcworkspace
 ```

-See this [link](https://jiver.gitbooks.io/ios-sdk/content/en/download_sdk.html) for detail.
+See this [link](https://jiver.gitbooks.io/ios-sdk/content/en/download_sdk.html) for details.